chromeos/chromeos.dev/site/en/posts/extending-rootfs-space-on-chromeos-using-dlc.md

 **Note:** Steam on ChromeOS is [distributed as DLC](https://chromeos.dev/en/posts/bringing-steam-to-chromeos)—it is only installed if the user chooses to install Steam.
 Once the user installs it, the DLC automatically keeps the Steam installation updated with every subsequent ChromeOS release.
 !!!

 DLC is recommended for features not needed to boot the device; optional features irrespective of size.
 If the feature takes up a significant amount of space, it's an even more ideal candidate for DLC.
-On the other hand, critical features of ChromeOS, such as those required to boot the system or reach the login screen, should remain in rootfs or use DLCs more carefully. rootfs is the core of the operating system and is essential for the system to function properly.
+On the other hand, critical features of ChromeOS, such as those required to boot the system or reach the login screen, should remain in rootfs or use DLCs more carefully.
+The rootfs is the core of the operating system and is essential for the system to function properly.
 If any critical features are moved to DLC, there is a risk that they could be corrupted or deleted—which could prevent the system from starting up or working correctly with the utmost resilience due to networking dependency.

 As ChromeOS has continued to integrate artificial intelligence and machine learning (AI/ML) infused capabilities, DLC has become the go-to method to deliver the very large libraries and models necessary for these features to users.
 Additionally, because AI/ML models are constantly being updated, delivering them as DLC ensures users can always have the latest and greatest features.